lisp-mirror/lqml/examples/camera/readme.md

 ----

-While testing on different devices (phone/tablet), I discovered that they may behave differently regarding the orientation (both video output and saved images) even if running the same OS.
-So, to adapt to your device's behavior, you need to play around with `autoOrientation` and the angles in function `adaptOrientation()`; see also Lisp function `qt:rotate-image`.
+While testing on different devices (phone/tablet), I discovered that they may behave differently regarding the saved image orientation, even if running the same OS.
+So, to adapt to your device's behavior, you need to play around with `rotation` in `updateImageRotation()` (QML).
+See also `qt:rotate-image` (Lisp).

 The current settings worked for me on both an android phone and an iPhone (both older models).